-- A. Installation should include all the following steps: - 1.
-Surface Preparation: Prepare concrete for system application. - 2.
+A. Installation should include all of the following steps:

+- 1. Surface Preparation: Prepare concrete for system application. - 2.
 Crack/Construction/Control/Cove Joint Sealing: Detail for crack bridging. - 3.
 Primer Coat: Insure proper adhesion of membrane to substrate. - 4.
 Base Coat: Provide crack spanning in conjunction with Crack Detail noted above. - 5.
 Aggregate Coat to hold aggregate in system, providing skid and wear close up resistance. - 6.
 Aggregate: Correct size, shape, hardness and amount necessary to insure proper skid and wear resistance. - 7.
-Top Coat: Lock aggregate into place, provide a maintainable surface and provide resistance to ponding water, UV degradation, color loss and chemical intrusion. - B. Do all Work in accordance with manufacturer's written instructions and specifications including, but not limited to, moisture content of substrate, atmospheric conditions (including relative humidity and temperature), coverages, mil thicknesses and texture, and as shown on Drawings. - C. A primer coat is required for all systems.
-No exception. - D. Do not apply traffic coating material until concrete has been air dried at temperatures at or above 40 deg F for at least 30 days after curing period specified.

-- 1. Alternatively, contractor may perform moisture content testing at own expense.
-Submit results and provide written approval of acceptable moisture testing results from coating manufacturer. - E. Cease material installation under adverse weather conditions, or when temperatures are outside manufacturer's recommended limitations for installation, or when temperature of work area or substrate are below 40 deg F. - F. All adjacent vertical surfaces shall be coated with traffic coating minimum of 4 in. above coated horizontal surface.
+Topcoat: Lock aggregate into place, provide a maintainable surface and provide resistance to ponding water, UV degradation, color loss and chemical intrusion. - B. Do all Work in accordance with manufacturer's written instructions and specifications including, but not limited to, moisture content of substrate, atmospheric conditions (including relative humidity and temperature), coverages, mil thicknesses and texture, and as shown on Drawings. - C. A primer coat is required for all systems.
+No exception. - D. Do not apply traffic coating material until concrete has been air dried at temperatures at or above 40 deg F for at least 30 days after curing period specified. - E. Cease material installation under adverse weather conditions, or when temperatures are outside manufacturer's recommended limitations for installation, or when temperature of work area or substrate are below 40 deg F. - F. All adjacent vertical surfaces shall be coated with traffic coating minimum of 4 in. above coated horizontal surface.
 Requirement includes, but is not limited to pipes, columns, walls, curbs (full height of vertical faces of all curbs) and islands. - G. Complete all Work under this Section before painting line stripes. - H. Clean off excess material and material smears adjacent to joints as work progresses using methods and materials approved by manufacturers.